EduardoVisconti/MovieNotes-API/README.md

 - **DELETE**: Delete a resource.
 - **PATCH**: Partially update a resource.

-Use ":" before parameter names.
-Params are used for specific resource retrieval; query parameters for filtering.
-Params: http://localhost:3333/message/1/John

 ## Middleware

 Middleware functions have access to request and response objects.
 They perform actions and pass data to the next middleware.
 They can also send responses to clients.